Pontoon Tiny House: Considerations Before Building or Buying

 How to Choose the Right Pontoon Base

-Your pontoon base and tubes will be determined by your pontoon tiny house's weight and length.
+Your pontoon base and tubes will be determined by your pontoon tiny houseboat's weight and length.
 It will also be determined by your budget.
 Can you afford new tubes or used tubes?

 How Many Tubes?